 Series A in 2000

-Factory Logic, Inc. specializes in factory management solutions, offering the Streamline Lean Factory Management System, an operational management software designed to help factory personnel optimize lean manufacturing processes.
-This software suite facilitates an integrated approach that aligns production with customer demand while ensuring stability in factory and supply chain operations.
-Factory Logic also engages in consulting projects, catering to various sectors including automotive, electronics, industrial equipment, and aerospace industries.
-Founded in 1993 and based in Austin, Texas, the company was previously known as Scintellect Systems, Inc., and has operated as a subsidiary of SAP AG since 2006.
+Factory Logic, Inc. is a provider of factory management solutions based in Austin, Texas.
+Founded in 1993, the company specializes in developing the Streamline Lean Factory Management System, which offers operational management software designed to equip factory personnel with integrated tools necessary for designing, operating, and enhancing lean manufacturing facilities.
+The Lean Operations suite facilitates an integrated approach that aligns production with customer demand while ensuring stability within factory and supply chain operations.
+Additionally, Factory Logic engages in consulting projects, offering its expertise to various sectors, including automotive, electronics, industrial equipment, and aerospace.
+The company was previously known as Scintellect Systems, Inc. and has been operating as a subsidiary of SAP AG since December 2006.

 Ineto operates as a new customer communications service provider.